einbetten/libMayak/README.md

 # libMayak
-Cross library for Mayak meters

-This repository is hidden
+Cross library for Mayak meters.
+This repository is hidden.